COG-UK/docs/metadata.md

 ## Methods for metadata submission

-Metadata can be submitted in three ways:
+Metadata can be submitted in three ways.
+No matter which option you use, you will need to know your unified CLIMB user name and get an API token.
+Your username should have been emailed to you once your account was approved.
+You can see your token on your [user profile](https://majora.covid19.climb.ac.uk/accounts/profile/).

 * By uploading a spreadsheet, or CSV/TSV file to [cog-uk.io](https://docs.cog-uk.io/metadata/), supported by Anthony Underwood (CGPS)
     * [Uploading biosamples](https://docs.cog-uk.io/metadata/bulk-upload-1/bulk-upload)
     * [Uploading biosamples with library and sequencing](https://docs.cog-uk.io/metadata/bulk-upload-1/samples-and-sequencing)